A Fresh Start

 It’s been just over 6 months since Hubby and I purchased our first house however it’s not really our first "home".
 We owned a studio loft apartment conveniently located just outside of Sydney CBD and lived there on and off for several years.
 We experienced the apartment living for 10 years so moving into a double storey home is a huge and exciting change for us, more so the fact we finally have a yard for gardening, a peaceful and quiet neighbourhood, freedom for our furry baby Kookai to roam around and finally having more SPACE to entertain and breath!

-Our house is a 1950’s clad, set in a very leafy and quiet neighborhood of Thornleigh however this charming and humble 3.5 bdrm house needed some serious attention and TLC.
-It was slowly deteriorating but noticeably and seemingly even more moments after the house went in our name.
-And lately, it never ceases to surprise our wallets from all the cost of fixing concealed building and plumbing problems.
+Our house is a 1950’s clad, set in a very leafy and quiet neighbourhood of Thornleigh NSW, however this charming and humble 3.5 bdrm house needed some serious attention and T.L.C.
+It was slowly deteriorating but noticeably and seemingly even moments after the house went under our name.
+And lately...it never ceases to surprise our wallets from all the cost of fixing concealed building and plumbing problems.

-Anyways after much effort of convincing, researching, planning and creating visual boards (thanks to help of online sites like Houzz, Pinterest and home magazines) to stimulate Jeff's imagination more than mine, at last he saw the big picture and was semi-equally excited of the possible end result but not the work).
-And so we finally agreed to buy it and this humble little house is now ours =D. And by working with it's the original character, it was possible to transform this house into a pretty little Hampton/Shabby French-inspired abode that we’d both eventually adore...despite of its quirky flaws.
+Anyways, after much effort of convincing, researching, planning and creating visual boards to stimulate Jeff's imagination, at last! he saw the big picture and was semi-equally excited of the possible end result but not the work involved.
+And so we finally agreed to buy this house and this humble little cottage is now OURS...hip hip hooray!

-Ahhhhhhh......one can only hope that it will all pay off in the end.
+But ahhhhhhh......one can only hope and believe that it will all pay off in the end.
 Staying positive here..as always.